DFNValentin/VedPy-CLI/README.md

 7. run `python3 cryptopass.py` for a practical menu
                                 or `python3 cryptopassV0.5.py` for classical one

-## Portability ( optional but usefull )

-case 1:
+## For enhanced portability, there are a couple of options available.

-You can add folder on a USB Stick and secure usb with password for more security and portability but this is not the best option for all situation if you want to put your stick on onther computer and the computer don't have python installed it's not the best thing

-this option it's more efficent for pc with dualboot
+In the first case, you could add your Python code to a USB stick and secure it with a password for added security.
+However, it's worth noting that this option may not be suitable for all situations.
+For example, if you plan to use the USB stick on a computer that does not have Python installed, this may not be the best solution.
+However, it could be a more efficient option for computers with dual-boot capabilities.

-case 2:

-You can create a portable Python envirement, donwload python on your usb and then create a virtual envirement in usb and then add cryptopass on usb and add password on usb.
+Alternatively, in the second case, you could create a portable Python environment by downloading Python onto your USB stick and creating a virtual environment on the same drive.
+You could then add an additional layer of security by using cryptopass and setting a password for the USB stick.
+This option could be particularly useful for situations where you need to use your Python code on multiple computers.

+These suggestions can help ensure that your Python code is easily transportable and secure.